 - “I can’t figure out why the water in the pool is so cold.
 Do you think it’s from all the rain?”

 - “I wonder what would happen if I mixed these brownies with a ladle instead of a whisk?”

 It doesn’t matter what creative topics you talk about as long as you and your child never stop talking!

 - More time spent outside of home and school means more time spent in the company of others who don’t understand the world of listening and spoken language for children with hearing loss… yet.
 Summer is a great time for children with hearing loss to work on self-advocacy skills in their community.
 Whether that looks like a child explaining his cochlear implants to another kid on the playground or a teenager asking about captioning at the movie theater, the opportunities to practice these skills may be more abundant in summer than during the school year.

 While traditional classrooms might be closed for the summer months, much larger classrooms have opened.
 Although summer homework assignments remain important some of the best learning opportunities can come from moments where education is cleverly disguised as a family camping trip, a day at the zoo or an afternoon in the backyard.
 Don’t forget the sunscreen and bug spray!

-Kelly Wood received her master’s degree in deaf education through the Program in Audiology and Communications Sciences (PACS) at Washington University in 2013.
+Kelly Wood, MSDE, CED received her master’s degree in deaf education through the Program in Audiology and Communications Sciences (PACS) at Washington University in 2013.
 She began working as a parent educator in the Joanne Parish Knight Family Center at CID in 2013, serving children birth-three years and their families.
 In 2015, she transitioned to the Anabeth and John Weil Early Childhood Center at CID, where she currently teaches students ages three-five and provides coaching services to their families.
 Wood also presently serves as the camp coordinator for CID’s extended school year program.
 A native of Florida, Wood is an expert in all things summer.